manticoresoftware/manticoresearch/manual/Extensions/UDFs_and_Plugins/Plugins/Creating_a_plugin.md

 ## CREATE BUDDY PLUGIN

 <!-- example create_buddy_plugin -->
-With Buddy plugins, you can enhance Manticore Search's capabilities and accommodate certain queries that Manticore doesn't support natively.
-We strongly recommend reading [this article](https://manticoresearch.com/blog/manticoresearch-buddy-pluggable-design/) to learn the basics of working with plugins.
+Buddy plugins can extend Manticore Search's functionality and enable certain queries that are not natively supported.
+To learn more about creating Buddy plugins, we recommend reading [this article](https://manticoresearch.com/blog/manticoresearch-buddy-pluggable-design/).

+To create a Buddy plugin, run the following SQL command:

 ```sql
 CREATE PLUGIN <username/package name on https://packagist.org/> TYPE 'buddy' VERSION <package version>
 ```

-There is also an alias that is created specifically for use with Buddy and is easier to remember.
+You can also use an alias command specifically created for Buddy plugins, which is easier to remember:

 ```sql
 CREATE BUDDY PLUGIN <username/package name on https://packagist.org/> VERSION <package version>
 ```

-This will install the `show-hostname` plugin to [plugin_dir](../../Server_settings/Common.md#plugin_dir) and will enable it without the need to restart the server.
+This command will install the `show-hostname` plugin to the [plugin_dir](../../Server_settings/Common.md#plugin_dir) and enable it without the need to restart the server.

 <!-- intro -->
 ### Examples